Who We Are

 Characteristics of Our Churches

-The family of churches known as Christian Churches, Christian Church (Disciples of Christ) and Churches of Christ grew out of an early 19th Century movement with origins in both the UK and the USA.
-Today, there are congregations related to this Christian World Communion in over 170 countries.
+The family of churches known as Churches of Christ grew out of an early 19th Century movement with origins in both the UK and the USA.
+Today, there are congregations related to this Christian movement in over 170 countries.
 Sometimes we are referred to as being part of the “Stone Campbell Movement”.

 What are the ‘characteristics’ or ‘distinctives’ of this global family?

-In any Christian World Communion there is diversity in belief and practice.
+In any Christian movement there is diversity in belief and practice.
 There are also many features of each family that are shared by the whole church of Jesus Christ.
-What follows is an attempt to create an overall but simple picture of who Churches of Christ and Christian Churches are and so it needs to be read as a whole.
+What follows is an attempt to create an overall but simple picture of who Churches of Christ are and so it needs to be read as a whole.
 It also needs to be read in the context that no attempt is being made to separate this family from the universal Church but rather to describe our place within the whole Church.

-So what are the marks of Christian Churches and Churches of Christ?
+So what are the marks of Churches of Christ?

 It is possible to choose ten major characteristics:

 - A concern for Christian Unity